 What is an accrual, and do I need to do one?

 An accrual, as found in the Montana Operations Manual, is the recognition of expenditure activity prior to its actual receipt or disbursement.
-All sub-recipients are required to submit accruals annually to the SAA no later than the second week of June for review.
+Accruals are a method of accounting that recognizes expenses when they occur, not when cash is paid.